Nuclear Furniture: Background

-Produced by Ron Nevison, the album was arranged with the help of Austrian producer Peter Wolf (unrelated to the J. Geils Band singer of the same name), who had previously worked with Grace Slick on her solo album, Software.
+Produced by Ron Nevison, the album was arranged with the help of Austrian producer Peter Wolf (unrelated to the J. Geils Band singer of the same name), who had previously worked with Grace Slick on her solo album Software.
 Wolf also contributed keyboard and synthesizer work to the album, although not an official part of the band.
 Wolf and his wife Ina also wrote the single "No Way Out", the first of many songs penned by the duo that took the future Starship in a more commercial direction.

 As the album was being recorded, Paul Kantner became frustrated with the album's direction.
-Before the sessions came to a close, he stole the master tapes, put them in his car, and drove around San Francisco for a few days, and would not return them until the band mixed the album in a way more to his liking.
-Shortly after the album's release, Kantner left the band, and he only appears in the first promotional video produced, "No Way Out".
+Before the sessions came to a close, he stole the master tapes and drove with them around San Francisco for a few days, and would not return them until the band mixed the album in a way more to his liking.
+Shortly after the album's release, Kantner left the band, and he only appears in the first promotional video, "No Way Out".
 After the departure of Kantner, the band lost the "Jefferson" moniker and became Starship; there would not be another studio album released under the Jefferson Starship name until after Kantner reformed the band in 1992.

 Reception

 Nuclear Furniture was released in 1984 and spawned the Top 40 single "No Way Out", which was also the first single by any incarnation of the band to hit No. 1 on the Mainstream Rock Tracks chart.
 The album itself reached No. 28.

-Joseph McCombs of AllMusic rated the album 2 out of 5 stars and described it as a "competent but rather forgettable collection of radio-friendly dual guitar/keyboard period pop tunes."
+Joseph McCombs of AllMusic described it as a "competent but rather forgettable collection of radio-friendly dual guitar/keyboard period pop tunes."
 McCombs said that the juxtaposition between Kantner's politically-oriented songs and Thomas's more commercially-oriented songs "makes for an intriguing if uneven album."